-- (1) This Registration Statement also registers an indeterminable number of additional securities to be offered or issued upon adjustments or changes made to registered securities by reason of any stock splits, stock dividends or similar transactions as permitted by Rule 416(a) and Rule 416(b) under the Securities Act of 1933, as amended, or the Securities Act. - (2) Represents shares of common stock issuable pursuant to stock option awards outstanding under the 2012 Amended and Restated Incentive Stock Option Plan (the "2012 Plan"). - (3) Estimated pursuant to Rule 457(h) solely for purposes of calculating the aggregate offering price and the amount of the registration fee based upon a weighted average of the exercise prices of outstanding options previously granted. - (4) Represents shares of common stock issuable pursuant to stock option awards outstanding under the 2014 Stock Incentive Plan (the "2014 Plan"). - (5) Represents shares of restricted stock issued upon settlement of restricted stock units issued under the 2014 Plan. - (6) Estimated pursuant to Rule 457(c) and (h) solely for purposes of calculating the aggregate offering price and the amount of the registration fee based upon the average of the high and low prices reported for the shares on the NASDAQ Global Market on June 27, 2016. - (7) Represents shares of restricted stock issuable upon settlement of restricted stock units issued under the 2014 Plan. - (8) Represents shares of common stock issuable pursuant to stock option awards outstanding under the 2016 Stock Incentive Plan (the "2016 Plan", and collectively with the 2012 Plan and the 2014 Plan, the "Plans"). - (9) Represents shares of restricted stock issuable upon settlement of restricted stock units issued under the 2016 Plan. - (10) Represents shares of common stock reserved for future issuance pursuant to the 2016 Plan.
+- (1) This Registration Statement also registers an indeterminable number of additional securities to be offered or issued upon adjustments or changes made to registered securities by reason of any stock splits, stock dividends or similar transactions as permitted by Rule 416(a) and Rule 416(b) under the Securities Act of 1933, as amended, or the Securities Act. - (2) Represents shares of common stock issuable pursuant to stock option awards outstanding under the 2017 Stock Incentive Plan (the "Plan"). - (3) Estimated pursuant to Rule 457(h) solely for purposes of calculating the aggregate offering price and the amount of the registration fee based upon a weighted average of the exercise prices of outstanding options previously granted. - (4) Represents shares of common stock reserved for future issuance pursuant to the Plan. - (5) Estimated pursuant to Rule 457(c) and (h) solely for purposes of calculating the aggregate offering price and the amount of the registration fee based upon the average of the high and low prices reported for the shares on the NASDAQ Global Market on August 10, 2017.